-- What It Is: A Type D visa letting remote workers stay in Estonia up to 1 year while working for non-Estonian clients.
+- What It Is: A Type D visa letting remote workers stay in Estonia up to 1 year (with possible 6-month extension) while working for non-Estonian clients.

 - Who Qualifies: Freelancers, remote employees, or business owners with €4,500+ monthly income from abroad; must prove remote setup.